probalkar/probalkar/README.md

 * 🖥️  See my portfolio at [My Portfolio](http://probalkar.github.io/My-Portfolio/)
 * ✉️  You can contact me at [probalkar03@gmail.com](mailto:probalkar03@gmail.com)
 * 🚀  I'm currently interning as a Technical Content Writer at [Geeks for Geeks](https://www.geeksforgeeks.org/)
-* 🧠  I'm learning Tensorflow, PyTorch, OpenCV, YOLO, NLTK, and Streamlit
+* 🧠  I'm currently learning Tensorflow, PyTorch, OpenCV, YOLO, NLTK, and Streamlit
 * 🤝  I'm open to collaborating on any projects related to machine learning or deep learning
 * 👔 &nbsp;My softskills include Communication Skills, Time Management, Team work, Team Leadership, and Emotional Intelligence
 * 🗣️ &nbsp;I can speak English, Hindi, and Bengali
 * ⚡  I'm humorous and sarcastic by nature.
 I like traveling, watching movies, listening music, and playing video games.
-Checkout my gameplay videos on my YouTube channel below.

 <br />